henningte/elco/README.md

 ### How to use

-Here is a short overview on elco general-purpose capabilities (handling element content ratios).
-Examples of how to import and correct data are not described here, but in the vignettes.
+Here is a quick overview on how ‘elco’ helps with computing elemental ratios.

 ``` r
 library(elco)